• Disease Overview

 Standard Therapies

-Two treatments accelerate recovery from GBS, plasma exchange (PE, also called plasmapheresis) and intravenous immune globulin (IVIg).
+Two treatments accelerate recovery from GBS, plasma exchange (PE, also called plasmapheresis) and intravenous immune globulin (IVIG).
 PE connects one vein via a thin plastic tube to a machine which separates the plasma (the liquid portion of the blood) from the red blood cells and returns the red blood cells with a plasma substitute via another vein.
 It removes harmful substances, especially the antibodies which cause GBS.
-IVIg consists of giving high doses of immune globulin (the antibodies in the blood) into a vein.
+IVIG consists of giving high doses of immune globulin (the antibodies in the blood) into a vein.
 The immune globulin comes from highly purified pooled plasma from thousands of healthy people.
 It probably works by blocking the effects of the harmful antibodies which cause GBS.
-IVIg is more convenient and more widely available than PE but both are equally helpful.
-Combining the two does not help more.
+IVIG is more convenient and more widely available than PE but both are equally helpful.
+Combining the two is not useful.
 Early treatment within the first two weeks after the onset of GBS symptoms is preferable.
 No other treatments hasten recovery.
-Against expectations, steroids have not been effective in clinical trials.
+Steroids have not been effective in clinical trials.

 Outlook

-The majority of people recover completely or nearly completely.
-However, some have mild residual effects such as foot drop or abnormal feeling in the feet and hands for two years or more.
+Most people recover completely or nearly completely.
+However, some have mild residual effects such as foot drop or abnormal feeling in the feet and hands for two or more years.
 Persistent fatigue and pain may be problematic.
-Fewer than 15 percent have substantial long-term disability severe enough to need a cane, walker or wheelchair.
+Fewer than 15 percent of patients have substantial long-term disability severe enough to need a cane, walker or wheelchair.
 Death from GBS does occur but in fewer than 5 percent of patients and is rare in countries with intensive care facilities.
 Recurrence is rare.

-Most variants of GBS are treated in a similar manner with IVIg or PE.
-The related condition, chronic inflammatory demyelinating polyradiculoneuropathy (https://rarediseases.org/rare-diseases/chronic-inflammatory-demyelinating-polyneuropathy/), is also treated with PE and IVIg but, unlike GBS, it also responds to corticosteroids.
+Most variants of GBS are treated in a similar manner with IVIG or PE.
+The related condition, chronic inflammatory demyelinating polyradiculoneuropathy is also treated with PE and IVIG but, unlike GBS, it also responds to corticosteroids.

 • < Previous section